Ronit Mazor, PhD

 Dr. Mazor earned her undergraduate and MSc degrees from the Sackler Faculty of Medicine in Tel Aviv University, Israel.
 She performed her graduate research studies in the National Institute of Health International Graduate Partnership Program (GPP), earning a PhD from Tel Aviv University.
 Dr. Mazor performed her post-doctoral training in the National Cancer Institute in Bethesda, MD studying the immunogenicity of recombinant immunotoxins for cancer therapy.
 After her post-doctoral training, Dr. Mazor joined the Department of Antibody Discovery and Protein Engineering in Medimmune/AstraZeneca (Gaithersburg, MD) where she established cellular and in silico, pre-clinical immunogenicity prediction platforms.

-In 2019, Dr. Mazor became a principle investigator in the Gene Transfer and Immunogenicity Branch in the Office of Tissues and Advanced Therapies of CBER.
+In 2019, Dr. Mazor became a principal investigator in the Gene Transfer and Immunogenicity Branch in the Office of Tissues and Advanced Therapies of CBER.
 Her laboratory studies the interaction between the immune system and gene therapy viral vectors.

 Gene therapy is a technique that modifies the expression of genes or alters biological properties of cells or tissues for therapeutic purposes.
 This includes replacement, inactivation, or introduction of new genes.
 Introducing the gene therapy product into human cells requires a vector that will deliver the gene into the cells and incorporate those genes into the gene expression mechanism in those cells.